implydata/learn-druid/notebooks/01-introduction/01-clickstream/03-process-clickstream.md

 Avoid including low-value rows from the source system.
 When a number of sites are all running on the same server, for example, you may only need actions on a specific host.
 Or perhaps you are building a UI for security operations who only need 500 errors.
 Carefully consider whether a table needs to contain _all_ action events, or whether only specific actions are needed, such as conversions.

-* Use filters in the `transformSpec` to front-load `WHERE`, reducing storage cost and increasing query performance.
+* Use filters in the `transformSpec` to front-load `WHERE` operations, reducing storage cost and increasing query performance.
 * Consider applying filters upstream, reducing Druid ingestion infrastructure requirements, especially when filters begin to throw away more than 25% of rows.